-If you live in Madrid or you are visiting the capital, it is a must to go see Ávila.
+If you live in Madrid or you are visiting the capital, you have to go to Avila.
 It is one hour away by car or train.

 Today we tell you about what to see and do in Ávila in one day.
 Meet the city that belongs to the World Heritage UNESCO.

 Ávila is that type of city that you visit occasionally because it is not so far.
 Also, because it is beautiful and it has fabulously tasty food.

 There are many things to look out for in Ávila.
 Since you will probably run short in time, I will tell you the essential things that you can do in a day.